Myopia Control Frequently Asked Questions

 - Reduce risk of vision impairment

-- Improved quality of life as supposed to wearing thick and heavy spectacles as they reach high levels of myopia
+- Improved quality of life as supposed to wear thick and heavy spectacles as they reach high levels of myopia

 - The different myopia control methods have approximately 40 – 60 % success rate, this means that there could still be some slight progression in some patients.
 However slowing down a child’s myopia by 50% is still a successful outcome as the risks of eye diseases in myopia of a child being -5.00D vs -6.00D increases exponentially.

-- Research have shown that specialty contact lenses designs, orthokeratology and atropine eye drops have had the highest effect on slowing of myopic progression.
+- Research has shown that specialty contact lenses designs, orthokeratology and atropine eye drops have had the highest effect on slowing of myopic progression.

 - Ortho-k is safe when the lenses are fitted correctly for your child’s eyes.
 Compliance with the aftercare schedules also ensure the lenses are working well and for any concerns to be addressed.

 - Compliance with safety handling and maintenance of the lens will also minimise the risk of infections.

 - Ortho-K is temporary and is not permanent, this means once your child ceases to wear ortho-k lens, the eye will slowly bounce back to its normal shape.
 Hence myopia control is more effective when the lenses are worn every night.